nicodoggie/bastion-falls/site/content/events/the-kalassarian-empire-was-founded-in-the-ashes-of-the-republic-of-the-kalassus.md

 +++
-event_id = "5"
+title = "The Kalassarian Empire was founded in the ashes of the Republic of the Kalassus"

-slug = "the-kalassarian-empire-was-founded-in-the-ashes-of-the-republic-of-the-kalassus"
+[taxonomies]
-title = "The Kalassarian Empire was founded in the ashes of the Republic of the Kalassus" [taxonomies] event_type = ["Foundation"]
+event_type = ["Foundation"]
 +++

-After years garnering support and Tarsius Brigandus styles himself as Emperor Kala I, dissolves the Senate of the Kalassus, and announces the foundation of the new Kalassarian Empire.
+After years garnering support, Tarsius Brigandus dissolved the Senate of the Kalassus and announced the foundation of the new Kalassarian Empire.
+In a calculated political move, he styled himself as Emperor Kala I, deliberately invoking the name of the legendary ruler [Kala](@/characters/kala.md) who had led Kalassus to prosperity centuries earlier (~460 PF).